Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 1345.
 General Physics II for Life Science Majors.

+This course is designed for biology, pre-health, and life-science majors whose program requires a foundational knowledge of technical physics.
+The course prepares students for more advanced study or specific professional requirements in these areas.
 This is the second course in a two-semester sequence which surveys the fundamental principles of physics.
-The focus of this second course is on the topics of oscillations, light, and electrical phenomena.
-This course is deigned for biology, pre-health, and life-science majors whose program requires technical physics.
+The focus of this second course is on the topics of oscillations, light, electrical phenomena, neural signaling, medical imaging, nuclear decay and medical applications ‘of nuclear physics.
 Prerequisite: PHYS 1315 or PHYS 1335 with a grade of "C" or better.
 Corequisite: PHYS 1125 with a grade of “D” or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.